1312359/rails-facebook-connect/README.md

 gem "devise"
 gem 'omniauth-facebook'

-# For extended use fb API (getting user's friends infos, posting on his wall..)
+# For extended use of fb API (getting user's friends infos, posting on his wall..)
 gem 'koala'

 # For handling API keys